-We want to get this conversation started from a young age, so for each book sold we will donate another one to a school or youth organisation.
+As we want to get this conversation started from a young age, so for each book sold we will donate another one to a school or youth organisation.

 You Buy One, We Gift One.

 Being ManKind Volume 1 is a beautiful hardback book with a powerful foreword by the World Heavyweight boxing champion, Anthony Joshua MBE.
 His words are the beginning of 40 inspirational stories told over 176 pages, that have taken hundreds of interviews and 12 months to produce.
+These stories are told by men from all walks of life.
+Each is an honest account of their experiences, ranging from the ordinary to the extraordinary.
+From one man’s use of comedy to break the stigma around anorexia, to a paratrooper who lost his legs on the battlefield and now rows for Great Britain.

 Gift this book to a young person you care about and remember, for every book you buy, we donate one to a school or youth organisation.